lyndon025/playtested/src/content/article/2023-03-10-surprisingly-deep-and-challenging-for-a-one-handed-game--first-impressions---dark-season.md

 ---
-title: "Surprisingly deep and challenging for a one-handed game | First Impressions - Dark Season"
+author: lyndonguitar
+category: Review
-description: "Dark Season is a brand new RPG mobile game designed for one-handed play.
+description: Dark Season is a brand new RPG mobile game designed for one-handed play.
   It is currently available on Android only in the Korean Language, an unfortunate news for international players.
-But barring some language barriers, it is still highly playable and the game is easy to understand."
+But barring some language barriers, it is still highly playable and the game is easy to understand.
+featured: false
 pubDate: 2023-03-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dark-season-:-last-hunting"]
+tags:
-featured: false
+- taptap
+- dark-season-:-last-hunting
-thumb: "/images/reviews/2023-03-10-surprisingly-deep-and-challenging-for-a-one-handed-game--first-impressions---dark-season-0.avif"
+thumb: /images/reviews/2023-03-10-surprisingly-deep-and-challenging-for-a-one-handed-game--first-impressions---dark-season-0.avif
+title: Surprisingly deep and challenging for a one-handed game | First Impressions
+  - Dark Season
 ---

 <div class="gallery">